auwsmit/dotfiles/README.md

 # Mah Dotfiles
-These are my dotfiles (currently just for Vim).
+These are my dotfiles (mostly for Vim).
 I mostly made them by stealing good ideas and snippets from other people.
 I try to keep things commented and organized.